zackiles/friendly/README.md

     id: '19237'
   }
 };
-// #3 - multiple authors as an array
-var book = {
+// #3 - multiple authors as an array of primitive values var book = {
   id: '203',
   name: 'Code Complete 2',
   author: ['19237', '2462']
 };
-// #4 - multiple authors as an object array
+// #4 - multiple authors as an object array of objects
-var book = {
   id: '203',
   name: 'Code Complete 2',
   author: [
     { id: '19237' },
     { id: '2462' },
   ]
+};
+// #5 - author in a an unknown nested property.
+This allows you to call methods with dot notation like 'randomObject.author' (see 'What about deep nested children?' below)
+  id: '203',
+  name: 'Code Complete 2',
+  randomObject: {
+    name: 'something',
+    author: [
+      { id: '19237' },
+      { id: '2462' }
+    ]
+  }
 };

 ```